Animal attacks in Australia: Dingoes

 Dingo attacks in Australia are rare but can happen.
 Dingos are more of a danger to livestock such as sheep which is why the Dingo Fence was constructed.
 As wild dogs are large predators, they can be potentially dangerous to humans.
 The likelihood of wild dogs being a danger to humans depends to a large degree on how humans behave toward them.
 The more frequently these dogs are fed or scavenge human leftovers, the more likely it is that they lose all caution and sometimes react aggressively towards humans when they no longer receive or find food.
 Even when habituation to humans seems to be the cause for attacks, it is not clear what the ultimate cause for attacks and overall threat towards humans is.
-The first well documented case of a dingo attack on Fraser Island is from the year 1988.
+The first well documented case of a dingo attack on K'gari is from the year 1988.
 Already 60 years before, a newspaper account reported of problems with dingoes.
 Between 1996 and 2001 altogether 279 incidences with dingoes have been reported, with 39 of the cases assessed as "major" and one as "catastrophic".
-In April 2001 at Waddy Point on Fraser Island, a nine-year-old male was attacked and killed by two dingoes.
+In April 2001 at Waddy Point on K'gari, a nine-year-old male was attacked and killed by two dingoes.

 On 19 August 1980 a nine-week-old girl named Azaria Chamberlain was captured by a dingo near the Uluru and killed.
 Her mother was suspected and convicted of murder.
 Four years later she was released from prison when the jacket of the baby was found in a dingo den and the mother was therefore found innocent.
 This incident caused much outcry for and against the dingoes.
 To be better prepared for dingo attacks demands were made that a better recording of problematic cases should be implemented.
 Also non-lethal guns, spray cans with appropriate content, whips and aversive baits should be used to increase the caution of the dingoes.
-"Problem-dingoes" should be killed, since relocation attempts proved to be ineffective.